slivering/VinaSmol-Unaite/vinasmol/training/README.md

 Similar to [Sailor 7B](https://arxiv.org/abs/2404.03608), we adjust the language mixture proportions and the learning rate based on initial experiments.

+### Context extension

+We continued the pretraining of SmolLM2 on sequence lengths of 2048 to save costs.
+However, this caused the model to lose its context length extension of 8192.
+Therefore we rerun context length extension for the final VinaSmol model.

+We follow the procedure outlined by [Gao et al.](https://arxiv.org/abs/2410.02660), keeping the same data mixture but upsampling long documents within each dataset.

 ### Later stages and annealing

 Following the approach used by [SmolLM2](https://arxiv.org/abs/2502.02737v1), we add high-quality content, technical content, textbooks, medium-sized and [instruction](https://magazine.sebastianraschka.com/p/instruction-pretraining-llms#%C2%A7pretraining-with-instruction-data) datasets during the annealing phase in order to maximize their impact.

-### Context extension

-We follow the procedure outlined by [Gao et al.](https://arxiv.org/abs/2410.02660), keeping the same data mixture but upsampling long documents within each dataset.
+The new  high-quality datasets are added for annealing:
+- CCVJ (Vietnamese)
+- OlmOCR-PeS2o, OpenWebMath, StackMathQA (English)

 ## Further improvements